abrarhaque98/Team_5/README.md

 ## Machine Learning Model Outline

-- Which model did you choose and why?
-For this project, we will use a Supervised Learning Model.
+- Model Choice: For this project, we will use a Supervised Learning Model.
 This is because supervised learning models are excellent tools to perform linear/logistic regression.
-Our Stock Index Price data, GDP data, and Inflation data are all chronological, and would work well to be analyzed through regression.
+Our Stock Index Price data, Real GDP per Capita data, and Inflation data are all chronological, and would work well to be analyzed through regression.
+  - Benefits:
+  - Limitations:
+- Preliminary Data Preprocessing: The data preprocessing organizes the data by eliminating unecessary columns from the dataset and renaming columns for greater clarity.
+This stage also involves formatting the data in the Inflation and Real GDP columns so the data is in percentages and no longer in billions, respectively.
+The Real GDP and Working Population columns are used to create the Real GDP per Capita column with data.
+At this stage blank rows are also removed.
+- Model Inputs and Outputs:  Model inputs will include the real GDP per capita and inflation for the given stock exchange's country from the 1960s through today.
+The output will be the stock exchange closing price.
+- Preliminary feature engineering/selection:  The features were selected using the code, ```X = NYSE_df.drop('NYA_Close_Price', axis=1)```, and the target variable was selected with ```y = NYSE_df['NYA_Close_Price']```.  **??including the decision-making process: why we chose or how done in the model??**
+- How the Model Works:  This model will learn off of the training data and will take in the inputs to determine our output variable through regression analysis.
+In addition, in our analysis we can bucket the input variables based on periods of strong, medium, and weak GDP and periods of high, medium, and low inflation.
+The buckets for the respective categories will be used to help categorize economic conditions associated with given stock index prices. **??Add info; Also add info about stats??**
-- How are you training your model?
-After joining our datasets into one dataset, we will split into train and test datasets using the ```train_test_split``` from ```sklearn.model_selection```.
+- Model Training: After joining our datasets into one dataset, we will split into train and test datasets using the ```train_test_split``` from ```sklearn.model_selection```.
 We will then instantiate linear and logistic regression models from ```sklearn```, and train the data through them.
+Data was split into training and testing sets with the following code - ```X_train, X_test, y_train, y_test = train_test_split(X,y,random_state=1,stratify=y)```.
-- What is the model's accuracy?
-After constructing and training the model, we will set a goal of 75% accuracy to measure to model against.
+- Model Accuracy: After constructing and training the model, we will set a goal of 75% accuracy to measure to model against.
 This threshold was chosen because while we want a model that has a higher accuracy than 50%, we cannot fully encompass all variables that may affect stock index prices, GDP and inflation.
 Unanticipated scenarios may have an effect on any or all of these targets.
 Thus, the 75% threshold gives us enough room for those factors.

-- What are the model inputs and outputs?
-Model inputs will include the real GDP per capita and inflation for the given stock exchange's country from the 1960s through today.
-The output will be the stock exchange closing price.
-- How will the model work?
-This model will learn off of the training data and will take in the inputs to determine our output variable through regression analysis.
-In addition, in our analysis we can bucket the input variables based on periods of strong, medium, and weak GDP and periods of high, medium, and low inflation.
-The buckets for the respective categories will be used to help categorize economic conditions associated with given stock index prices.
-- Description of preliminary data preprocessing:
-- Description of preliminary feature engineering and preliminary feature selection, including the decision-making process:
-- Description of how data was split into training and testing sets:
+- Description of how data was split into training and testing sets
-- Explanation of model choice, including limitations and benefits:
+- Explanation of model choice, including limitations and benefits
 - There needs to be a description of the model as well as any preprocessing that was involved.
 - Additionally, capture an interpretation of how accurate, precise, or sensitive the model is.
 - If you had more time, where would you like to investigate for finer tuning?
 Keep this in mind as the presentation is being put together since it could be a really strong talking point.